Calebbuffleben/on-demand-video-backend/RAILWAY_DEPLOYMENT.md

 ## Prisma Configuration

-To fix Prisma engine checksum errors, set the following environment variable:
+To fix Prisma engine checksum errors, the build process has been modified:

+1. **Build Time**: Prisma generation is skipped during build to avoid network issues
+2. **Runtime**: Prisma client is generated when the application starts

+**Environment Variable:**
 ```bash
 PRISMA_ENGINES_CHECKSUM_IGNORE_MISSING=1
 ```

-This environment variable is automatically set in:
-- Railway configuration files
+**Build Script Changes:**
+- `build:railway`: Only installs dependencies and builds the application
+- `start:prod`: Generates Prisma client before starting the application

+This approach ensures that:
-- Build scripts
+- Build process completes successfully without network dependencies
-- Postinstall script
+- Prisma client is available when the application starts
+- Network issues during build are avoided

 ## Troubleshooting